-- Modern Foreign Language (MFL) courses are supported by their own dedicated computer lab and a second mobile version in the form of iPads.
-The lab uses specialized software that allows students to practice and be tested on speaking and comprehension, facilitating individual, partner and group work.
+- Modern Foreign Language (MFL) courses are supported by a virtual language lab called Extempore.
+The virtual lab uses specialized software that allows students to practice and be tested on speaking and comprehension, facilitating individual, partner and group work.
 This aspect of study is an important tool in the acquisition of language skills at Burroughs, from introductory-level courses through the AP levels.

 - Mathematics classes use graphing calculators and associated computer software daily.
 These classes also make use of specialized content-based software and websites.

 - Science courses are laboratory based and make extensive use of computers for data collection, analysis and modeling.
 Early mastery of these research skills increases opportunities for inquiry and engagement, for development of investigative skills, and for understanding and interpreting data and graphs.

 - Computer Science, Industrial Technology and Engineering courses are heavily supported by multiple computer labs.
 This hardware is maximized through a broad array of specialty software.
 These labs support coding, web design, computer-aided drafting, animation programs, architectural drawing, robotics and video editing.